Edward R. Murphy (naval officer)

-Personal life
+Personal life and death

 Edward R. Murphy was born in Berkeley, California, and attended high school in St. Louis, Missouri.
 He graduated from Principia College in 1960 and joined the U.S. Navy.
 He resigned in 1969, after nine years of naval service.

 Following his military service, Murphy owned and operated an RV dealership, worked for an insurance company and as a bus driver, and became a published author.
-He has been married to his wife, Carol, for 50 years.
+He has been married to his wife, Carol, for 61 years.

+Murphy died on 5 March 2026, at the age of 88–89.